amanlakra97/amanlakra97/README.md

-- 👋 Hi, I’m @amanlakra97
+- 👋 Hi, I’m Aman Lakra
 - 👀 I’m interested in ...
 Programing language
-- 🌱 I’m currently learning ... java , python
+- 🌱 I’m currently learning ...
+Angular , Python
 - 💞️ I’m looking to collaborate on ... front end development
-- 📫 How to reach me ... prince.aman97@gmail.com
+- 📫 How to reach me ... aman.lakra097@gmail.com

 <!---
 amanlakra97/amanlakra97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.